apavlushina/sbrothers/README.md

 - I prefer to build an app with "mobile-first" approach, <br/>
   but in that case I started with desktop (as it was the only provided design)
-- API is available only with http, better to change it to https
+- API is available only with http, to get higher score in lighthose and provide more security is better to change it to https
-- Styles were implemented very close, but not pixel-perfect
+- Styles can be improved (using SASS, BEM and pixel-perfect)

 ### Getting Started